-Inspired by Dr. Leon Smith's (1970 alumnus and parent of Andrew ‘11) tireless advocacy to bring the issue of heroin addiction to the forefront on the Stetson campus, in Florida and the country, the Fronk Peer Influencer program has been established.
+Inspired by Dr. Leon Smith's (1970 alumnus and parent of Andrew ‘11) tireless advocacy to bring the issue of heroin addiction to the forefront on the Stetson campus, in Florida and the country, the Fronk Scholar program was established.
 The program is named in honor of retired Stetson Chaplain Michael Fronk – a true servant leader who impacted countless lives through his careful work with students and families in crisis.

-The Fronk Peer Influencers will facilitate presentations, skits, workshops, posters, face to face outreach, and more to address drug abuse at Stetson.
+The Fronk Scholars facilitate presentations, workshops, posters, face-to-face outreach, Narcan trainings, and more to address drug abuse at Stetson.
 An effort to change the perceived use of these drugs through social norm campaigns and infographics will also provide the student population with necessary information on drug misuse and abuse.

-The Fronk Peer Influencers strive to do the following:
+The Fronk Scholars strive to do the following:

-- To educate, increase awareness, correct misconceptions and provide resources
+- Educate, increase awareness, correct misconceptions and provide resources

-- To be a support and resource for others
+- Be a support and resource for others

-- To create positive change through leadership, partnerships, and networks.
+- Create positive change through leadership, partnerships, and networks.

-- To lead lives that are healthy and balanced
+- Lead lives that are healthy and balanced